Harvey3141/FXParameters/Documentation/FX OSC API.md

 The FX API offers functionalities that include:

+- Loading OSC node settings from a JSON configuration file for flexible setup.
 - Sending messages at specified intervals with a controlled rate to manage traffic efficiently.
 - Processing "/GET" requests and other messages to update or fetch FX parameters.
-- Optionally sending real-time FX parameter changes.
+- Optionally sending real-time FX parameter changes to configured OSC nodes.

 ## OSC Messages